akshaynorth/Djangomilestoneproject/README.md

 The application is deployed to the Heroku platform.
 To proceed with the deployment follow the following steps:

-1. Log-in to the Heroku console at: www.heroku.com
+1. Log-in to the Heroku console: www.heroku.com

 2. Click on the *Create new app* button